 #7: We could say that, for instance, developers are artists too.
 They use both their creativity and technical expertise to create new things.
 What do you think about it?
 What is, for you, an artist?

 It’s true.
 Anyone can be an artist.
 A chef, an engineer, a pilot.
 There’s this thinking sometimes that the arts are snob and exclusive, but I think we are all born artists.
-We, as children, are imaginative, creative and natural problem solvers.
+We, like children, are imaginative, creative and natural problem solvers.
 But then we grow to apply these qualities in other fields and situations that are not arts-related.
 For me, those three things are the qualities every artist needs to have.

 One thing is for sure: the myth that you must be born an artist is false.
 While there are some people that are naturally inclined to the arts, anyone can learn to draw, paint or sculpt, as all of these are a skill and not a gift.